yeslogic/prince-docs/docs/tables.md

 #### Separated table borders

-When the `` property is set to `separate`, a table can have separate borders around individual cells.
-The space between table cell borders is determined by the value of its `` property.
+When the `border-collapse` property is set to `separate`, a table can have separate borders around individual cells.
+The space between table cell borders is determined by the value of its `border-spacing` property.

 CSS